 iv.
 Umbrella liability insurance with limits of not less than $5,000,000 which shall apply to all underlying and primary liability coverage required by this contract.
 [Update amount as approved by Risk Management.]

 v.
-Contractor’s liability insurance shall be primary above and over all other liability insurance of the Owner.
-The Contractor and the Contractor’s insurers shall waive all rights of subrogation and recovery against the Owner for any loss paid on behalf of the Contractor.
-The Owner and Contractor waive all rights against each other and any of their subcontractors, sub-subcontractors, agents and employees, each of the other, for damages caused by fire or other causes of loss to the extent covered by builder’s risk property insurance obtained pursuant to this contract or other property insurance applicable to the project.
+Constructor’s liability insurance shall be primary above and over all other liability insurance of the Owner.
+The Constructor and the Constructor’s insurers shall waive all rights of subrogation and recovery against the Owner for any loss paid on behalf of the Constructor.
+The Owner and Constructor waive all rights against each other and any of their subcontractors, sub-subcontractors, agents and employees, each of the other, for damages caused by fire or other causes of loss to the extent covered by builder’s risk property insurance obtained pursuant to this contract or other property insurance applicable to the project.

 vi.
 All policies in force in conjunction with this project shall have a 30-day cancellation clause.
 Notice of cancellation or material change shall be provided to the Owner with a minimum of 30 days advance.

 vii.
-The Contractor shall name the University of Iowa, the Board of Regents, State of Iowa; and the State of Iowa as additional insureds with respect to all operations and work hereunder and shall provide that such insurance applies separately to each insured against whom a claim is made or suit is brought.
+The Constructor shall name the University of Iowa, the Board of Regents, State of Iowa; and the State of Iowa as additional insureds with respect to all operations and work hereunder and shall provide that such insurance applies separately to each insured against whom a claim is made or suit is brought.
 This insurance afforded to additional insureds is to be primary of any other valid and collectible insurance.
 The additional insured shall be added under endorsement form CG 20 10 and CG 20 37 or equivalents.
 No company forms or vicarious liability versions more narrow in scope will be accepted.
 The endorsement form shall be attached to the certificate of insurance submitted to the Owner.

-The Contractor shall name the City of Iowa City as additional insured for Work within the City of Iowa City’s public right-of-way.
+The Constructor shall name the City of Iowa City as additional insured for Work within the City of Iowa City’s public right-of-way.

-2) Contractor shall furnish two (2) copies of Certificate of Insurance to the Owner.
+2) Constructor shall furnish two (2) copies of Certificate of Insurance to the Owner.
 Owner's address, for filing Certificates of Insurance, is: Board of Regents, State of Iowa c/o Facilities Management – Design & Construction 200 University Services Building The University of Iowa Iowa City, Iowa 52242-1922

 Builder’s Risk Insurance